tlovenspclsauce/ChronoPlotter/docs/garmin-file-preparation.md

 5. **Include dates** - The DATE row helps track when series were recorded for reference

+6. **Use the preparation tool for multiple CSV files** - Instead of manually combining files, use the built-in "Prepare Garmin files" button to save time

 ## Getting Help

 If you encounter issues importing Garmin files: